Terreii/use-pouchdb/docs/api/use-pouch.md

 ## Overview

-Sometimes you need more than the provided hooks allow, the `usePouch` is for those moments.
+Sometimes you need more than the provided hooks allow, the `usePouch` hook is for those moments.
 `usePouch` returns a reference to the [PouchDB database](https://pouchdb.com/api.html#create_database) past into [`<Provider />`](./provider.md).